sigilpunk/leetRoute/README.md

 ## current status

-leetRoute is still very much in the works.
-A basic demo is currently live and being updated over at [leetroute.vercel.app](https://leetroute.vercel.app), however **none of the promised core functionality exists... yet!**
+leetRoute is actively being developed!
+A demo is live at [leetroute.vercel.app](https://leetroute.vercel.app) with basic routing and export functionality.

-This is a working preview of the UI and engine - the optimized route engine is coming soon.
+This is a working preview of the UI and engine - the ***Super-Cool Route Optimization-otron*** (SCRO) is coming soon.

 ## current features